 - Emgality (galcanezumab-gnlm): Approved Sept 27, 2018

-Gepants are small molecule drugs which block the CGRP receptor and are still being investigated for both migraine relief and prevention.
+Gepants are small molecule drugs which block the CGRP receptor and are effective at both relieving migraines and preventing them.
 Unlike monoclonal antibodies, gepants rapidly penetrate the brain so work quickly; however, they are metabolized in the liver so there is a higher potential for interactions and possibly liver damage.
-Examples include ubrogepant, atogepant, and rimegepant.
+Two have been approved to date:

 CGRP inhibitors are the first drugs to be developed specifically for migraine prevention.
 All other migraine preventive agents were originally developed for other conditions (such as high blood pressure), and then found later by chance to have an effect in migraine.